alistairmcmillan/frhed/Docs/Users/ReadMe.txt

 advanced features like partially opening large files.
 Frhed is also in active development and new versions are released frequently.

-Frhed bomepage is at: http://frhed.sourceforge.net/
+Frhed homepage is at: http://frhed.sourceforge.net/

 Frhed support
 =============